Elias Lönnrot: Education and early life

 Lönnrot was born in Sammatti, in the province of Uusimaa, Finland, which was then part of Sweden.
-He studied medicine at the Academy of Turku.
+From 1814 to 1815, he attended the school of Tammisaari Pedagogio.
+He studied at Turku Cathedral School from 5 April 1816 until he dropped out in the spring of 1818.
+After dropping out, he worked as a tailor and singer in Sammatti and nearby villages.
+He joined the Porvoo Gymnasium on 20 March 1820 but left on 9 April.
+For the next two years, he studied as an apothecary student at Hämeenlinna.
+In the summer of 1822, he lived in Sammatti as he prepared for the high school examination.
+On 11 October 1822, he enrolled in the Academy of Turku to study medicine.
 The Great Fire of Turku coincided with his first academic year.
-As the university was destroyed in the fire, it was moved to Helsinki, the newly established administrative center of the Grand Duchy and the present capital city of Finland.
+As the university was destroyed in the fire, it was moved to Helsinki, the newly established administrative center of the Grand Duchy of Finland.
 Lönnrot followed and graduated in 1832.